Miska05/wallet-ui/docs/wallet-connect.md

 ### Iframe creation and handover via popup

-When the dapp receives the response to the pairing/session from the SignClient, the metadata will inform it that the wallet is iframable and will contain the url of the wallet.
-The dapp will then open an iframe for the aztec wallet, passing the session topic.
+When the dApp receives the response to the pairing/session from the SignClient, the metadata will inform it that the wallet is iframable and will contain the url of the wallet.
+The dApp will then open an iframe for the aztec wallet, passing the session topic.

-The wallet will recognize itself as running in an iframe and will find no active wc session for that topic in its storage, so it will request the parent dapp to become visible to show a "Connect" button.
+The wallet will recognize itself as running in an iframe and will find no active wc session for that topic in its storage, so it will request the parent dApp to become visible to show a "Connect" button.

 When the connect button is clicked, the iframe will open a popup instance of the wallet via window.open().
-This newly created instance of the wallet will be able to access unpartitioned local storage and is able to send it back to the iframe via `window.parent.postMessage`.
+This newly created instance of the wallet will be able to access non-partitioned local storage and is able to send it back to the iframe via `window.parent.postMessage`.

 The popup instance of the wallet will receive the message and will find the session created for that topic.
 It will send the iframe over BroadcastChannel all the data necessary to recreate the session on the iframe side: